$H_2$ optimal model reduction of linear systems with multiple quadratic outputs: Introduction

-The particular organization of the manuscript is as follows: In~\Cref{sec:background}, we review the necessary systems theory background of linear systems with quadratic output functions and introduce several different characterizations of the $\CH_2$ system norm.
-These characterizations are central to the theoretical results developed in~\Cref{sec:h2_opt}, where we present the main theoretical contributions of this work.
-These are the derivation of gradients of the squared $\CH_2$ system error and resulting Gramian-based \FONC{}s for $\CH_2$ optimal \LQO-\MOR. ~\Cref{sec:algorithm} presents \LQO-\TSIA, an iterative computational algorithm for \LQO-\MOR based on the previously established $\CH_2$ optimality framework.
-The algorithm requires the solutions to a pair of Sylvester equations.
+The particular organization of the manuscript is as follows: In~\Cref{sec:background}, we review the necessary systems theory background of \LQO{} systems and introduce several different characterizations of the $\CH_2$ system norm.
+These are central to the results developed in~\Cref{sec:h2_opt}, where we present the main theoretical contributions of this work.
+These are the derivation of gradients of the squared $\CH_2$ system error and resulting Gramian-based \FONC{}s for $\CH_2$ optimality in \LQO-\MOR. \Cref{sec:algorithm} presents \LQO-\TSIA, an iterative computational algorithm for \LQO-\MOR{} based on the previously established $\CH_2$-optimality framework.
 To validate the proposed approach, in~\Cref{sec:numerics} we test our method on an example where a quadratic output naturally occurs from the discretization of a quadratic cost function. \Cref{sec:conclusions} concludes the work and looks toward future research endeavors.